Getting Started¶

 The direct OpenAI model list comes from the running OpenCode runtime.
 If you choose OpenAI before the runtime has started, type the model id you want to start with; once the runtime is connected, Settings -> Models shows the live provider catalog from OpenCode.

-The same mechanism works for downstream builds that enable another OpenCode-native provider, such as GitHub Copilot: declare the provider in config, keep models: [] when you want OpenCode's catalog, and use the OpenCode login card if that provider exposes OAuth/auth methods.
+The same mechanism works for downstream builds that enable another dormant OpenCode-native provider: declare the provider in config, keep models: [] when you want OpenCode's catalog, set runtimeActivation: "config" only when the pinned OpenCode runtime requires a minimal provider config entry, and use the OpenCode login card if that provider exposes OAuth/auth methods.

 API keys typed into Open Cowork are stored in the app's local settings (encrypted via Electron's safeStorage when the OS supports it) and are never written to the config file or to process.env.